MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

 decisions that all concern the same thing, an “object”.
 There are multiple ways to modelling this.
 It is common practice in MiniZinc to have different arrays for different types of data points or decisions.
-These arrays will then share a common index to map to which object each data point belongs.
+These arrays will then share a common index mapping to which object each data point belongs.

 In this section we present an alternative, “object-oriented”, approach in MiniZinc in the form of tuple and record types.
 Using these types, different